-The 15 km long Klemsburunden is one of the most popular winter trips at Finse.
-Klemsbu is situated 1600 meters above sea level, and in January a path goes from Finse to Klemsbu.
-This is a great day trip from the hotel with an increase of approximately 400m in altitude.
-From the beginning of February, there are two staked trails from Finse to Klemsbu, one which is west-facing and one which is east facing.
-The Klemsbu cottage is opened almost every weekend in the winter and serves waffles, chocolate, hot and cold drinks from the menu.
+The 15 km long Klemsburunden is one of the most popular winter trips from Finse.
+Klemsbu is situated 1600 meters above sea level, and in January, a marked trail is set up from Finse to Klemsbu.
+This is a great day trip from the hotel, with an altitude rise of approximately 400m.
+From the beginning of February, there are two staked trails from Finse to Klemsbu, one which is west-facing and one which is east-facing.
+The Klemsbu cottage is open almost every weekend in the winter and serves waffles, chocolate, and selected hot and cold drinks.
 On the notice board at the hotel, you can read more about the business hours for specific weekends.

-DNT is responsible for most of the walks around Finse such as Finse to Krækkja and Finse to Geiterygghytta.
-See more information about the expected time for when the paths will be opened here.
+DNT is responsible for most of the walks around Finse, such as Finse to Krækkja, and Finse to Geiterygghytta.
+Read more about the expected time for when the paths will be opened here.

-If you wish to bring a guide for your hike that are not marked, we at Finse1222 can assist with knowledgeable and local guides.
+If you wish to bring a guide for a trip that is not marked, we at Finse1222 can assist with knowledgeable and local guides.
 Price depends on request.

 We recommend using a map and compass (and possibly GPS) when you go on a trip from Finse, as the weather can change quickly.
-Map and any outdoor equipment can be purchased at the front desk at our hotel Finse1222.
+Map and any outdoor equipment can be purchased at the front desk of the hotel.

-We have made a list below of day trips from Finse with some simple descriptions.
-All tours are marked but can be sometimes be closed because of the weather and snow.
+We have made a list below on the page of day trips from Finse with some simple descriptions.
+All tours are marked but can sometimes be closed because of the weather and snow.

 Day trips from Finse

 KLEMSBU, 1600 m

-Marked route with poles (beginning of January to the middle of May)
+Marked route with poles (beginning of January to the mid-May)

-From Finse the trip goes up 400 meters in altitude.
-The terrain varies from being flat to somewhat steep hills.
-The cottage is only open for service most weekends in winter and has become a natural meeting point in the skiing trip Klemsburunden.
-Do you want to work a weekend at Klemsbu?
-You could be responsible for making and sell waffles and drinks, you can find more information here.
+From Finse, the track climbs approximately 400 meters in altitude.
+The terrain varies from flat to somewhat steep.
+The cottage is only open for service during most weekends in the winter and has become a natural meeting point along the ski trip, Klemsburunden.
+Are you interested in working a weekend in Klemsbu?
+You have the opportunity to make and sell waffles and drinks, which you can read more about here.
 The trip is suitable for both children and adults.

 KLEMSBURUNDEN, 1600 m